1. Use tape or a wet rag

 If you do not like the idea of using a cleaner that can possibly damage the carpet, just make a solution of water and dish soap (1 cup of water and 1/8 tsp soap).
 Blotch the stain with a rag and wash with the mixture.

 3. Use baking soda for smells

-Sprinkle a little on the desired area, let it settle for about 15 minutes and then vacuum it up.
-Using pet odor eliminators afterwords helps preventative more stink.
+Sprinkle a little on the desired area, let it settle for about 15 minutes, and then vacuum it up.
+Using pet odor eliminators afterward helps prevent more smells.

 4. Vacuum mud

 Letting the mud dry and then vacuuming it away has fewer risks for stains.
 Afterward, blotch the remains with another dish soap and water solution.
 Washing it right away increases the risks of stains.

 Before you fill your cat box with a new batch of cat litter, line the box with a large kitchen garbage bag.
 This makes it easier to change the cat litter and does not make it harder to clean the cat box every day.

 6. Vacuum the dog